 As a major sponsor, the Transport Accident Commission continues its long-standing association with the Australian Motorcycle Grand Prix to promote key road safety messages to all patrons attending the Phillip Island Grand Prix Circuit.

-The TAC is a Victorian government-owned organisation whose role is to pay for the medical and rehabilitation costs of people injured in transport accidents.
-The funds to perform these functions come from payments made by Victorians when they register their vehicles each year with VicRoads.
+The TAC is a Victorian Government-owned body whose role is to pay for the medical and rehabilitation costs of people who are injured in transport accidents.
+The funds to perform these functions come from payments made by Victorians to VicRoads when registering their vehicles.

-The TAC actively promotes road safety in Victoria to bring about changes in both attitude and behaviour among road users.
+The TAC actively promotes road safety throughout Victoria with aim of bringing about change in both attitude and behaviour amongst road users.

 Towards Zero is a bold strategy, that involves all of us – governments, communities, vehicle manufacturers, road authorities, transport companies, and everyone on the road – getting serious about saving lives.

 Nothing short of a culture change will achieve zero deaths and injuries on Victorian roads.
 Whether it’s buying the safest motorcycles we can afford, making sure we separate drinking from riding, or calling out a friend one who isn’t wearing protective gear.
 We all have a role to play.